 |Fulbright UK Summer Institutes||

-Summer Institutes allow US undergraduate students to experience the UK in a unique setting on a three- to four-week summer academic and cultural program.
+Summer Institutes allow US undergraduate students with little to no international travel experience to visit the UK on a three- to four-week summer academic and cultural program.

 Award Value: Round-trip airfare from US to UK, tuition and fees at host institution, accommodation and meals.